 FIN 321 Invest & Secur Analysis (3) Fundamentals of the securities market; development of skills needed to analyze current portfolios and potential investments.
 Topics include risk reduction, investment analysis, security valuation, portfolio management and option/futures speculation.
-Pre: Admission to Professional Business Program, FIN 320 and junior standing.
+Pre: C or better in FIN 320; successful completion of 45 college credits.

 FIN 322 Corporate Finance (3) Development of tools to help managers analyze and solve financial problems.
 Topics include capital budgeting, capital structure, dividend policy, lease financing, short and long term asset and liability management, options and futures contracts, merger/take-over analysis and bankruptcy analysis.
-Pre: Admission to Professional Business Program, FIN 320, ACC 202
+Pre: C or better in FIN 320.

 FIN 325 Small Bus Finance (3) Application of financial principles to small business firms.
 Topics include planning, valuation, investment decision making (fixed and working capital investments) and procurement of funds.
-Pre: Admission to Professional Business Program, FIN 320 and junior standing.
+Pre: C or better in FIN 320 and successful completion of 45 college credits.

 FIN 412 Options & Other Derivatives (3) Detailed coverage of derivative securities including options, swaps, forwards and futures.
 Pricing, arbitrage relationships, use and trading strategies of derivatives are discussed.
 Contemporary issues in financial engineering.
 Special emphasis is placed on the use of derivatives by smaller businesses.
-Pre: Admission to Professional Business Program and FIN 320.
+Pre: C or better in FIN 320.